 > /home/pydio/backups/cells_sqldump_$(date -u +%Y-%m-%d).sqltells the tool where to store resulting data.

 You might adapt these options to your use case.

 Restoring the data

-If you followed the above step, restoring the data is quite easy:
+If you have followed the above steps, restoring the data is quite easy:

 /home/pydio/.config/pydio/cellson Linux or